Bachelor Party (1984) – A Review

 Not surprisingly Debbie’s parents find Rick to be “an immature asshole” and aren’t too thrilled with having him as their son-in-law.
 Her no-nonsense father recruits Debbie’s former flame Cole to sabotage their relationship.
 Debbie already has brewing doubts about Rick and this wild bachelor party is the perfect way to show what kind of unfaithful, degenerate Rick is and end this love story once and for all.

 Will this night of debauchery put an end to their love story?

-Bachelor Party is by no means a great movie.
+Bachelor Party is by no means a great, high-art kind of movie.
 It’s a presentation of some very lowbrow, silly, tasteless humor.
 It’s in the same tradition as Animal House, where it attempts to up the craziness quotient, amp up the sexual humor, ratchet up the outrageous sight gags and have our ragtag group of heroes piss off as many tight collared stiffs as possible.
 There’s nothing radical about any of this.